The Hav

 Rosh Hashanah

-Rosh Hashanah 2nd Day evening service Monday September 26, 7:15 PM, in person only
+Rosh Hashanah 2nd Day evening service Tuesday September 23, 7:15 PM

-Shabbat Shuva evening service Friday September 30, 7:00 PM, on Zoom only
+Shabbat Shuva evening service Friday September 26, 6:30 PM

 Yom Kippur